If you’re looking for airline miles that combine value and simplicity, Southwest Rapid Rewards points may be your best bet.

 - How far in advance can you book your flight?
-Wanna Get Away fares tend to disappear quickly from the list of available flights, especially for popular times and destinations.
-If you don’t tend to book your flights months in advance, you may find yourself having to pony up extra points to purchase an Anytime fare.
+Wanna Get Away fares tend to disappear quickly from the list of available flights, especially for popular travel times and destinations.
+If you don’t usually book your flights months in advance, you may find yourself having to pony up extra points to purchase an Anytime fare.

 How to calculate the value of Rapid Rewards points

-In other words, to determine the value of your points, you take the amount that you would pay for your intended redemption option in cash and divide it by the number of points.
+In other words, to determine the value of your points, you take the amount that you would pay for your intended redemption option in cash and divide it by the number of points it’ll cost you.

-Of course, there is an endless number of factors that can affect the value of your points, such as the opportunity cost for the Rapid Rewards points that you would earn by paying for your flight with cash or a rewards card, varying prices of airfare over time, the lowest possible price that you could get by flying with any airline to your desired destination, and so on.
+Of course, there is an endless number of factors that can affect the value of your points, such as the opportunity cost for the Rapid Rewards points you would earn by paying for your flight with cash or a rewards-earning credit card, the varying prices of airfare over time, the lowest possible price you could get by flying with any other airline to your desired destination, and so on.

-But, for a basic comparison of points across rewards programs, simply dividing the price of your redemption by the number of points should give you enough information.
+But for a basic comparison of points across rewards programs, simply dividing the price of your redemption by the number of points should give you enough information to go on.

 How flexible are Rapid Rewards points?